by Jason Wasserman MD PhD FRCPC

 The most common cause of squamous dysplasia in the larynx is smoking.
 Other causes include excessive alcohol consumption, immune suppression, and prior radiation to the neck.

 The diagnosis of keratinizing squamous dysplasia is usually made after a small sample of tissue is removed in a procedure called a biopsy.
-The biopsy is usually performed because you or your doctor saw an abnormal looking area of tissue during an examination of your larynx.
+The biopsy is usually performed because your doctor saw an abnormal-looking area of tissue during an examination of your larynx.
 Your pathology report will probably say what part of the larynx was sampled in the biopsy.

 Keratinizing squamous dysplasia starts from specialized squamous cells in a thin layer of tissue called the epithelium.
-Compared to healthy squamous cells, the abnormal cells in an area of keratinizing squamous dysplasia are larger, darker, and disorganized.
+Compared to healthy squamous cells, the abnormal squamous cells in an area of keratinizing squamous dysplasia are larger, darker, and disorganized.
 Pathologists use the word hyperchromatic to describe cells that look darker than normal cells.
 Large clumps of genetic material called nucleoli may also be seen in the nucleus of the abnormal cells.

 A margin is any healthy tissue that was cut by the surgeon in order to remove the abnormal area of tissue from your body.
 Whenever possible, surgeons will try to cut healthy tissue well outside of the abnormal area to reduce the risk that any abnormal cells will be left behind after the tissue is removed.

 Your pathologist will carefully examine all the margins in your tissue sample to see how close the abnormal cells are to the edge of the cut tissue.
 Margins will only be described in your report after the entire abnormal area of tissue has been removed.
 Margins are not described in a report after a biopsy has been performed.